Primrose Brook

 Problems/Water Quality

 Primrose Brook continues to be one of our most healthy streams.
-The 2015 Great Swamp Watershed Report Card results (link) showed that Primrose Brook, as well as the Mount Kemble Lake tributary, met or exceeded all the water quality parameters monitored.
+The 2015 Great Swamp Watershed Report Card results showed that Primrose Brook, as well as the Mount Kemble Lake tributary, met or exceeded all the water quality parameters monitored.
 Nutrient levels, nitrogen in particular, have even improved from previous years.
 The results show that properly managed buffer areas and minimal impervious surface in the sub-watershed have a definite positive impact on the overall water quality.

 How You Can Help